23-MDDN342/project-3-data-mappings-mitchetimo4/README.md

 25/5/23

 Changed colour of halo and added sketch files.
 I also added the cross eye variant and the horns variant but neither are linked to a slider yet.
 Next step is to do so.

+4/6/23

+Everything is now linked to the sliders.
+I have also added a new mouth varient for open mouths using new values.
+My next step is to possibly add more colour options and train the sliders.